Bezawada Ramachandra Reddy: In the Legislative Council

 Reddy joined the Justice Party at an early age and won the 1923 elections.
 He also won the subsequent elections in 1926, 1930 and 1934.
 When the Justice Party captured power in the Presidency after a four-year-long gap, Reddy's name was proposed for election as President of the Council.
 He was elected and served as the President of the Madras Legislative Council from 6 November 1930 to March 1937.
 Reddy resigned as Speaker following his defeat in the 1937 elections.

 Reddy dissented with Periyar when he converted the political party into the Dravidar Kazhagam.
 Reddy was first elected President of the Justice Party soon after the split in 1944 before the mantle passed on P. T. Rajan.
 Reddy finally quit the party in 1952.

 In 1952, Reddy contested the First Lok Sabha elections as an independent from Nellore and was successful.
 He served as a Member of the Lok Sabha from 1952 to 1957.

 Swatantra Party

 On 4 June 1959, along with C. Rajagopalachari & N G Ranga and other senior politicians, Reddy floated the Swatantra Party.
 A party whose ideology was finally accepted by modern India when it started its liberalisation policy in the year 1991.

 Champion of Liberalisation

 He always believed in enterprise and promoted the idea of setting up business.
 He served on the boards of many companies as an independent director upon the invitation of the promoters.
 He was on the board of Madras Cements, Andhra Scientific Company, Machilipatnam.
 Personally he never believed in putting his money in industry, as he always believed his roots are in agriculture and he should always be only an agriculturist.

 Death

 Reddy died on 19 March 1973.

 Honours

-Reddy was awarded a Commander of the Order of the British Empire.
+Reddy was awarded a Commander of the Order of the British Empire (CBE) in the 1937 Coronation Honours.